Madhavaram Milk Colony

-Madhavaram Milk Colony is a neighbourhood in north of Chennai, a metropolitan city in Chennai district in the Indian state of Tamil Nadu.

-Madhavaram Milk Colony is a small habitat of 5000+ population in the northern part of Chennai.
-Due to the set up of first co-operative milk producing union Aavin of Chennai, this place was called Madhavaram Milk Colony.
+Madhavaram Milk Colony is a neighbourhood in northern Chennai, a metropolitan city in Chennai district in the Indian state of Tamil Nadu.
+Madhavaram Milk Colony is a small area of about 5,000 in the northern part of Chennai.
+Due to the set up of the first co-operative milk producing union Aavin of Chennai, this place was called Madhavaram Milk Colony.
 Tamil Nadu Veterinary and Animal Sciences University is situated here.
-A pharmacy major - Retort Laboratories and Herbal Soap manufacturer - Medimix also have their presence here.
-In addition, the palm project and horticulture society have their presence here.
-The domestic animals park inside the Milk colony is an attraction for children.
 The Madhavaram Botanical Garden is situated here.